-- 1/2 teaspoon ground cloves
+- ¼ teaspoon ground nutmeg

-- 2/3 cup granulated sugar
+- ½ cup powdered sugar

-- 1/2 cup apple cider
+- 1 tablespoon apple cider

-- Preheat oven to 350*F. Grease, spray, or line muffin tins (makes about 18).
+- Preheat oven to 375ºF.
+Grease, spray, or line muffin tins (makes about 12).

 - If you prefer, shred the apples instead of chopping them for less visible pieces of apple.
 Apples can be peeled or unpeeled.